./pipeline-dir/my-pipe.yaml

 pypyr.log.logger.set_root_logger() before

-invoking pipelinerunner.main()
+invoking pipelinerunner.run()

 .